 - Fundraising days (min 4 per year)

 It can add up!
-The average member gives over 200 bookable hours per year, which you could probably double when you consider the background admin and maintenance time.
+The average member gives over 200 bookable hours per year.

 STOP: We are not currently recruiting, but you can fill out an application and it will be kept on-file for our next recruitment window (Autumn 2018).
 Application form, here.